shahoob/arcadia-index/CONTRIBUTING.md

 Arcadia-client has a [board](https://github.com/orgs/Arcadia-Solutions/projects/2/views/1) to track the existing issues and features that need to be worked on.
 Feel free to claim one that isn't claimed yet before starting to work on it.

 To claim a github issue, simply leave a comment on it saying that you are working on it.

+You can also search for `TODO` in the code and pick one of those tasks.
+If you decide to do this, please open an issue first and clam it before working on the task.